IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/The CI environment - Troubleshooting.md

 - The `AZURE_CREDENTIALS` are not configured as a single-line string, but as a multiline JSON.

-  - **Solution:** As per the [documentation](https://github.com/Azure/ResourceModules/wiki/Getting%20started%20-%20Scenario%202%20Onboard%20module%20library%20and%20CI%20environment#321-set-up-secrets) please ensure that the secret is created in uno line.
+  - **Solution:** As per the [documentation](https://github.com/Azure/ResourceModules/wiki/Getting%20started%20-%20Scenario%202%20Onboard%20module%20library%20and%20CI%20environment#321-set-up-secrets) please ensure that the secret is created in one line.
 That means using

     ```json
     { "it's a me" }